 Fortress (southern view)

 The history of Tokat is similar to that of Amasya: at first it belonged to the Danishmend Emirate and after 1192 to the Seljuk Sultans of Konya.
-During the XIIIth century it became part of a Mongol Ilkhanate, although formally subject to the Sultans of Konya (between 1250 and 1257 it was part of the Emirate of Kastamonu).
+During the XIIIth century it became part of a Mongol Ilkhanate, although formally subject to the Sultans of Konya.
+Finally it was conquered by (Ottoman) Sultan Beyazit I towards the end of the XIVth century.

 Current fortifications which link the two peaks of the hill date from the Ottoman period.

 (left) Fortress (eastern view); (right) an ancient rock-cut tomb

 I reached the northern rock, which is crowned with the ruins of a castle of the Lower Empire.
 Its steep and craggy pinnacles, surmounted with fragments of ruined battlements and turrets, produced a picturesque effect; and on the southern scarp were several natural and artificial caverns, some of which may have been sepulchral.
 Half-way up the rock I found one of those remarkable flights of steps, penetrating into the centre of the mountain, like those at Unieh Kaleh, but so broken up that it was impossible to descend without ropes and a light.
 Hamilton

 Modern Tokat has developed along a south-north axis along the road leading to the bridge; in the past most of its houses were grouped around the fortress.

 Tocat is one of the most remarkable Thoroughfares in the East, where are

 continually lodg'd the Caravans from Persia, Diarbequer, Bagdat, Constantinople,

 Smyrna, Synopsis, and other places, and here the Caravans turn off, as they are